 Big Players Lead, Small Retailers Follow: The AI Adoption Wave

 Although it may seem that the leading retailers are the primary adopters of AI-enabled retail analytics solutions, the tide is shifting.
-Increasingly, even smaller retail businesses are recognizing the potential of AI and are eager to leverage its capabilities to meet the retail industry’s challenges.
+Increasingly, even smaller retailers are recognizing the potential of AI and predictive analytics and are eager to leverage its capabilities to meet the retail industry’s challenges.

 To better understand this shift, let's explore specific facets of retail where AI is making waves: